Gorontalo: Government and administrative divisions

 The province now forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
 The Gorontalo Electoral District consists of all of the 5 regencies in the province, together with the city of Gorontalo, and elects 3 members to the People's Representative Council.

 Gorontalo Regional People's Representative Council

 The Gorontalo Regional People's Representative Council (Indonesian: Dewan Perwakilan Rakyat Daerah Gorontalo) is a regional people's representative institution that is domiciled as an organizer of the regional government of Gorontalo province.
 In the 2014 Indonesian legislative election, the Regional People's Representative Council placed 45 representatives spread from different political parties.

 Representatives in the People's Representative Council and the Regional Representative Council

 Based on the results of the 2014 election, Gorontalo has three representatives in the People's Representative Council and four in the Regional Representative Council.
-The three representatives in the People's Representative Council were Fadel Muhammad and Roem Kono from the Golkar Party and Elnino Mohi from the Gerindra Party.
-While the representatives in the Regional Representative Council are Hanah Hasanah Fadel Muhamad, Rahmijati Jahja, Abdurahman Abubakar Bachmid and Dewi Sartika Hemeto.
+The three representatives in the People's Representative Council were Fadel Muhammad and Roem Kono from the Golkar Party and Elnino Mohi from the Gerindra Party, while the representatives in the Regional Representative Council were Hanah Hasanah Fadel Muhamad, Rahmijati Jahja, Abdurahman Abubakar Bachmid and Dewi Sartika Hemeto.